I was called to the bar in 1974 and am a partner at Torkin Manes LLP.

 Purchase, sale, financing and syndication transactions involving real property

-Real property dispute arbitration and mediation
+Real estate and commercial leasing dispute arbitration and mediation

 Mortgage enforcement and realization on other security

 Counsel to the Lawyers' Professional Indemnity Company and title insurers regarding solicitors' negligence claims and title and other errors including opinions on liability and damages, repairs and advising on strategies